capitalone/rubicon-ml/docs/source/install.rst

 installed by default when using ``conda``).

 The ``ui`` extra installs the requirements necessary for using the visualization tools.
-For a preview, take a look at the :ref:`dashboard<dashboard>` section of the docs.
+For a preview, take a look at the :ref:`Visualizations<Visualizations>` section of the docs.

 .. code-block:: console